kyma-project/kyma/docs/service-brokers/docs/011-configuration-helm-broker.md

             description: {bundle_description}
             version: {bundle_version}
       ```
-      This is an example of an `yaml` file for the Redis bundle:
+      This is an example of a `yaml` file for the Redis bundle:
       ```text
       apiVersion: v1
       entries: